You can buy pepper seeds in stores and online, but this process can be challenging.

 Super Hot Chili Seed Vendors

-Are you specifically looking for super hot chili seeds?
-These businesses have a large selection of nuclear varieties.
+Are you specifically looking for super hot chili varieties?
+These businesses all have a large selection of pepper seeds.
+Some vendors sell chile plants and fresh peppers too.

 Heirloom Seed Vendors